Past Events

 January 2024

-CoSi launched the 1st Assembly
+1st CoSi Assembly

 We are pleased to inform you that the consortium successfully held its first meeting on January 23rd in Bern – the SWEET CoSi Assembly.
 We shared common visions and challenges to enable a successful co-evaluation of the Swiss energy system and society.
 Together, we developed detailed roadmaps for true inter- and transdisciplinary collaboration in the CoSi consortium for the next nine years.